Top 10 IT Service Desk (ITSM) Software

 2020.
 ServiceNow to acquire configuration management startup Sweagle

-ServiceNow, which includes in its product catalog an IT Help Desk component, has acquired Sweagle, a configuration management startup based in Belgium.
-ServiceNow claims that there can be as many as 50,000 different configuration elements in a single enterprise application.
-Sweagle has designed a configuration data management platform with machine learning underpinnings to help customers simplify and automate that complexity.
-Configuration errors can cause shutdowns, security issues and other serious problems for companies.
+ServiceNow, renowned for its product portfolio that encompasses an IT Help Desk component, has recently completed the acquisition of Sweagle, a configuration management startup headquartered in Belgium.
+ServiceNow emphasizes that a single enterprise application can consist of up to 50,000 distinct configuration elements.
+Sweagle has developed a configuration data management platform that utilizes machine learning capabilities to assist customers in streamlining and automating this complexity.
+Configuration errors have the potential to cause disruptions, security vulnerabilities, and other critical issues for businesses.

 2020.
 ServiceNow acquires AI-based IT monitoring startup Loom Systems